jason971122/Measuring-Aera-and-Perimeter-of-Brachiopod/README.md

-Measuring-Aera-and-Perimeter-of-Brachiopod is an open source to calculate the shell length and width, also including Area and Perimeter of brachiopod
+Measuring-Aera-and-Perimeter-of-Brachiopod is an open source to calculate the shell length and width of brachiopod or any other objects, also including Area and Perimeter.

 The data you should preparing is only a **fossil picture** and **pixel scale**, but the picture quanlity more higher is better, in addition, when you take photo, there are 3 things you should attention: